gsarti/website-content/content/publication/it5/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "IT5: Large-scale Text-to-text Pretraining for Italian Language Understanding and Generation"
+title: "IT5: Text-to-text Pretraining for Italian Language Understanding and Generation"
 authors: [Gabriele Sarti, Malvina Nissim]
-date: 2022-03-09T01:00:00+02:00
+date: 2024-05-20T01:00:00+02:00
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2022-03-08T01:00:00+02:00
+publishDate: 2024-05-20T01:00:00+02:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv Preprint"
+publication: "Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)"
-publication_short: "Arxiv"
+publication_short: "LREC-COLING 2024"

-abstract: "The T5 model and its unified text-to-text paradigm contributed in advancing the state-of-the-art for many natural language processing tasks.
-While some multilingual variants of the T5 model have recently been introduced, their performances were found to provide suboptimal performances for languages other than English if compared to monolingual variants.
-We are motivated by these findings to introduce IT5, the first family of encoder-decoder transformer models pretrained specifically on Italian.
-We perform a thorough cleaning of a web-crawled Italian corpus including more than 40 billion words and use it to pretrain three IT5 models of different sizes.
-The performance of IT5 models and their multilingual counterparts is then evaluated on a broad range of natural language understanding and generation benchmarks for Italian.
-We find the monolingual IT5 models to provide the best scale-to-performance ratio across tested models, consistently outperforming their multilingual counterparts and setting a new state-of-the-art for most Italian conditional language generation tasks."
+abstract: "We introduce IT5, the first family of encoder-decoder transformer models pretrained specifically on Italian.
+We document and perform a thorough cleaning procedure for a large Italian corpus and use it to pretrain four IT5 model sizes.
+We then introduce the ItaGen benchmark, which includes a broad range of natural language understanding and generation tasks for Italian, and use it to evaluate the performance of IT5 models and multilingual baselines.
+We find monolingual IT5 models to provide the best scale-to-performance ratio across tested models, consistently outperforming their multilingual counterparts and setting a new state-of-the-art for Italian language generation."

 # Summary.
 An optional shortened abstract.
 summary: "IT5s are the first encoder-decoder transformers pretrained on more than 40 billion Italian words."